ferrous-systems/cargo-review-deps/README.md

 Note that `cargo-review-deps` does not rely on version control information: it uses exactly that version of source code, that will be used by Cargo to build your project.

+## Future plans:

+`cargo review-deps current -d my-deps` to dump the sources of all dependencies to `my-deps` directory.

+`cargo review-deps diff-update -d diff -- -p rand --precise 0.6.1` to get the diff of *all* dependencies changed during `cargo update`.

+## Similar projects:

+[cargo-audit](https://github.com/RustSec/cargo-audit) checks your project for dependencies with security vulnerabilities reported to the RustSec Advisory Database.